-This can result in two things: the muscles of the pelvic floor can go into spasm, and as pelvic floor physical therapists, we often see men with very tight pelvic floors after prostate cancer treatment.
+This can result in 2 things: the muscles of the pelvic floor can go into spasm, and as pelvic floor physical therapists, we often see men with very tight pelvic floors after prostate cancer treatment.
 A similar response can be that the pelvic floor muscles become weakened by the trauma of surgery or radiation.

-One of the most common scenarios after prostate cancer treatment can be that the pelvic floor muscles will be BOTH tight and weak.
-Imagine that you fractured your elbow and are stuck in a sling for one month.
+One of the most common scenarios after prostate cancer treatment can be that the pelvic floor muscles will be both tight and weak.
+Imagine that you fractured your elbow and are stuck in a sling for 1 month.
 Your biceps muscle will become short and tight.
 But it will also become weak at the same time.
 This is common in men in their saddle regions when they receive treatment for prostate cancer.

 What can men do before treatment?

-Men can go to a pelvic floor physical therapist for 1-2 visits before their treatment, and this can help them get in touch with their pelvic floor muscles.
+Men can go to a pelvic floor physical therapist for 1 or 2 visits before their treatment, and this can help them get in touch with their pelvic floor muscles.
 If that isn't an option, I have found that talking about this issue is as effective as finding a pelvic floor PT.
 Getting involved in a support group like this and talking to others who have been through this can be incredibly valuable.

 What question I hear most

-Furthermore, I have treated men with prostatectomies and radiation treatment dated over two decades in the past, and they noticed improvement in their symptoms, too.
+Furthermore, I have treated men with prostatectomies and radiation treatment dated over 2 decades in the past, and they noticed improvement in their symptoms, too.
 The body is miraculous in its ability to heal and learn new ways to do simple things.
 One never knows when improvements can be noticed.
 The point is, don't put a time limit on what the human body can do!

 How easy is it to learn pelvic floor PT?